stoicism-compendium/retext-preset-stoicism/readme.md

 ## Installation

-Install `retext-preset-stoicism` and other dependencies as a [developer dependency][npm-dependencies]:
+Install `retext-preset-stoicism` and other dependencies as a [development dependency][npm-dependencies]:

 ```sh